ViscousTests/website/content/docs/lifestyle-optimizations/bike-commuting.md

 ## Benefits

-Exercise is good for you, especially when regularly done.
+1. **Exercise**.
+Moving your body is good for you, especially when regularly done.
 If you have to go to work every day, it makes sense to couple that mandatory travel with exercise to make the exercise "mandatory" itself!
+1. **Inexpensive**.
+Especially if you buy cheap bikes, bike commuting might be the least expensive way to travel around a city short of walking.
+1. **On your own terms**.
+For me, it's important to be on my own schedule and not have to worry about public transportation schedules and parking time limits.
+Biking is not the only way to accomplish this, but it does a good job at it.

+## Downsides

+1. Requires living in an area where everyday needs (work, grocery, etc.) are close by.
+Living in these areas is usually more expensive.
+This is not really a con if you want to live in these areas for other reasons.
+1. If you do not have a car, then it can be logistically harder to participate in certain activities, which will probably end up with you simply not doing them consistently.

+## Listening while Biking

+I highly recommend listening to audiobooks or podcasts when biking to both be entertained and maybe learn some stuff or get inspired while you're at it.

+I used to do this by putting some large studio-style over-ear headphones over my *helmet* so that the speakers would not sit on my ears, but rather a couple inches away from them.
+This worked pretty well, although it did look kinda silly.

+Since then I've switch to using "bone-conduction" headphones like [these](https://amzn.to/3j79zfw) (I can't find my originally purchased ones).
+In my experience, these just act like tiny speakers that are close to your ears, but not in them - I don't get much "bone-conduction" effect from my pair.

+However you listen when biking, I highly recommend making sure you can still hear what's going on around you for safety.

 ## Buying a Bike